syslua/syslua/docs/architecture/09-platform.md

 - Direct symlink, content lives outside the store
 - File can be edited in place
-- Still tracked by sys.lua (build records the link metadata)
+- Still tracked by SysLua (build records the link metadata)
 - No content-based rollback (rollback restores the symlink, not content)

 ## Service Management

-sys.lua provides cross-platform declarative service management using native init systems.
+SysLua provides cross-platform declarative service management using native init systems.

 ### Platform Backends